 Re-registration for students currently enrolled takes place during the second trimester.
 Only those students whose families' financial accounts are current will be allowed to reregister.
 Registration for the following year will not be considered final until all tuition and fees for the current year are paid.
-A family who cannot meet their financial obligations at any time during the year must contact the principal so that mutually agreed upon arrangements may be made.
+Any family which can not meet their financial obligations at any time during the year must contact the principal so that mutually agreed upon arrangements may be made.